resheku/my-awesome/README.md

 - [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with Kimi-K2.5, GLM-5, MiniMax, DeepSeek, gpt-oss, Qwen, Gemma and other models.
 - [open-policy-agent/conftest](https://github.com/open-policy-agent/conftest) - Write tests against structured configuration data using the Open Policy Agent Rego query language
 - [openfaas/faas](https://github.com/openfaas/faas) - OpenFaaS - Serverless Functions Made Simple
 - [openziti/ziti](https://github.com/openziti/ziti) - The parent project for OpenZiti.
-Here you will find the executables for a fully zero trust, application embedded, programmable network @OpenZiti
+Here you will find the executables for a fully zero-trust, programmable network @OpenZiti
 - [orneryd/NornicDB](https://github.com/orneryd/NornicDB) - NornicDB is a high-performance graph + vector database built for AI agents and knowledge systems.
 It speaks Neo4j's (Bolt + Cypher) and qdrant's (gRPC) languages so you can use Nornic with zero code changes, while adding intelligent features including a graphql endpoint, air-gapped embeddings, GPU accelerated search, and other intelligent features.
 - [ory/hydra](https://github.com/ory/hydra) - Internet-scale OpenID Certified™ OpenID Connect and OAuth2.1 provider that integrates with your user management through headless APIs.
 Solve OIDC/OAuth2 user cases over night.
 Consume as a service on Ory Network or self-host.
 Trusted by OpenAI and many others for scale and security.
 Written in Go.
 - [ossf/scorecard](https://github.com/ossf/scorecard) - OpenSSF Scorecard - Security health metrics for Open Source